qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_form_handling.rst

 Form Object
 ===========
 We've already covered most parts of form handling.
 But one thing we've left out completely until now is layouting the form items.
-Thats where the ``qx.ui.form.Form`` widget comes into play.
+That's where the ``qx.ui.form.Form`` widget comes into play.

 .. _pages/desktop/ui_form_handling#what_is_it: